A semi-parametric model for assessing the effect of temperature on ice accumulation rate from Antarctic ice core data: Simulation Study

 \subsection{Finite sample performance of bootstrap method}

 Figure~\ref{f3} shows the histograms of bootstrap estimates of the standard error of $\tilde\gamma_n$ for sample sizes $n=750$ (top left) and $n=1500$ (top right), $n=3000$ (bottom left) and $n=6000$ (bottom right), respectively.
 The estimate of standard error computed directly from the multiple simulation runs (without bootstrap) is shown as a maroon vertical line on each plot.
 The histograms reflect a general pattern of underestimation and a greater concentration of the bootstrap estimates around the maroon line for larger sample sizes.
-The empirical coverage probabilities of the bootstrap confidence interval (intended for 95\% coverage), reported on the left side of each of the histograms, is close to the nominal coverage probability for larger sample sizes.
+The coverage proportions of the bootstrap confidence interval (intended for 95\% coverage), reported on the left side of each of the histograms, is close to the nominal coverage probability for larger sample sizes.
+For further insight on the coverage probability, the reader is referred to the supplementary material, where the behavior of $0.025$ and $0.975$ bootstrap quantiles of $\tilde{\gamma}$ is discussed.

-Figure~\ref{covergae_log_g} shows the empirical pointwise coverage probability of the bootstrap confidence intervals (with nominal coverage probability 0.95) of $\log{g}$.
-As the sample size increases, the pointwise coverage probabilities approach the nominal level.
-The coverage probabilities are lower than the nominal level around the boundaries even for larger sample sizes.
+Figure~\ref{covergae_log_g} shows the pointwise coverage proportion of the bootstrap confidence intervals (with nominal coverage probability 0.95) of $\log{g}$.
+As the sample size increases, the pointwise coverage proportions approach the nominal level.
+The coverage proportions are lower than the nominal level around the boundaries even for larger sample sizes.
 This may have been due to excessive bias in the estimates in these areas, as observed in the section~\ref{s5.2}.
+The behavior of average pointwise confidence limits for $\log{g}$ and its standard errors are reported in the supplementary material.